 Bad Robot renewed with Warner Bros. in December 2024, but the new agreement was no longer the rich overall deal the company landed in 2019.

-Instead, it shifted to a more modest first-look pact covering film and TV.
-That change reportedly meant less financial upside and a smaller structure than Bad Robot had under its earlier nine-figure setup.
+Instead, the new agreement became a more modest first-look pact covering film and TV.
+The shift reportedly meant less financial upside and a leaner structure than Bad Robot had under its earlier nine-figure setup.

 Bad Robot still has projects in the pipeline